Up to 30% of coronavirus cases asymptomatic | DW | 24.03.2020

 Their numbers stand in stark contrast to estimates from the World Health Organization (WHO), which suggests transmission of the virus via asymptomatic patients is rare.

-WHO data suggests asymptomatic infections in the European Union are between one and three percent.
+WHO data suggests asymptomatic infections in the European Union are between one and 3%.

 Read more: Coronavirus: We can still laugh!